Stack of corn fritters recipe photo

 Tips and tricks

-• These are fabulous when served up with crispy bacon and some wilted lemony spinach on the side.
+• These are fabulous when served up topped with a poached egg, some crispy bacon and wilted garlicky lemony spinach on the side.

 One Comment